kevin-j-m/kjm-blog/content/posts/engineering-mba.md

   expectations.
 * Coaching - focus on getting buy-in from the team on explaining why decisions are made the way they are.
-* Supporting - shift decision-making ownership to the team and facilitate. discussion amongst the team to reach decisions and provide encouragement.
+* Supporting - shift decision-making ownership to the team and facilitate discussion amongst the team to reach decisions and provide encouragement.
-* Delegating - focus on overall vision, trusting the team with automony on day-to-day decision-making.
+* Delegating - focus on overall vision, trusting the team with autonomy on day-to-day decision-making.

 A leader must be able to exhibit all of these styles.
 Otherwise, they'll only be